hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

     #!/bin/bash

-    read -sp "Please enter the password for your HP Public Cloud account Password:" PASS
+    read -sp "Please enter the password for your HP Helion Public Cloud account Password:" PASS

     swift -A https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/ -V 2.0 --os-username=my_email@example.com --key=$PASS --os-storage-url=https://region-a.geo-1.objects.hpcloudsvc.com/v1.0/13632180903902 --os-tenant-id=my_tenant_id download my_container

-Here, the "read" command in the script promts the user for input, with the message "Please enter the password for your HP Public Cloud account", with the "Password:" phrase on the next-line, followed by an input cursor.
+Here, the "read" command in the script promts the user for input, with the message "Please enter the password for your HP Helion Public Cloud account", with the "Password:" phrase on the next-line, followed by an input cursor.

     ~$ ./my_bash_script.sh
-    Please enter the password for your HP Public Cloud account
+    Please enter the password for your HP Helion Public Cloud account
     Password:

     No handlers could be found for logger "keystoneclient.v2_0.client"